Alexander919/rotate_array/README.md

-Rotate array and print the result in the webpage
+Rotate the array in the left direction and animate it as a string in the webpage